You can monitor the overall health of your system, using the Health statistics report.

 One of the important fields in the Health statistics report is the Availability of a given entity.
 Availability is expressed as a percentage.

 Set up the query filters for your report.
 Choose one or more of the following

 - Restrict the search to a predefined custom field for the entity.
 This filter only appears if custom fields are defined for the entity, and if the custom field was made visible to you when it was created or last configured.

 - Event timestamp

 - Define the time range for the query.
-The range can be defined for a specific period of time or for global units of time such as the previous week or the previous month.
+The range can be defined for a specific period or for global time units, such as the previous week or the previous month.